 No. Expungement and sealing your record are only for your criminal record and not your driving record.
 You cannot expunge or seal a DUI.

-The Chicago record expungement attorneys at Legal Defenders, PC understand how a criminal record could affect your ability to obtain a job and move forward in the future.
+The Chicago record expungement attorneys at John D. Ioakimidis understand how a criminal record could affect your ability to obtain a job and move forward in the future.
 We hand criminal cases in Cook County, DuPage County, Lake County and Kane County.
 Call us for a free consultation.
 We Can Help.